Posted on behalf of Anderson Cummings on Aug 11, 2017 in Auto Accidents

 To promote the importance of following traffic safety laws, the National Coalition for Safer Roads is sponsoring National Stop on Red Week from Aug.
 6 until Aug.12.

-We are ready to help victims who were injured in a red-light collision recover compensation for their medical expenses and pain and suffering.
+We are ready to help victims who were injured in a red-light collision recover compensation for their medical expenses, pain and suffering and other damages.

 The Dangers of Running a Red Light